Centre for Evidence-Based Medicine: AllTrials

 The centre is one of the co-founders of the AllTrials campaign, which has been influential in ensuring that the results of all clinical trials are registered and reported in full.

 Diagnostic technologies and reasoning

-The centre has a strong diagnostic theme which includes assessing novel diagnostic technologies relevant to improving the diagnosis of disease in primary care and also to improving diagnostic reasoning.
+The centre has a strong diagnostic focus, which includes assessing novel diagnostic technologies relevant to improving the diagnosis of disease in primary care and also to improving diagnostic reasoning.
 In 2015, the centre produced a report for the Department of Health on antimicrobial resistance diagnostics, which highlighted the considerable number of new diagnostic technologies in development to underpin rational prescribing of antibiotics.

 COMPare project

 In 2015 the COMPare project was launched, addressing outcome switching in clinical trials.
 The project systematically checks every trial published in the top five medical journals, to see if they have misreported their findings, comparing each clinical trial report against its registry entry.
 The project has found that some trials report their outcomes perfectly, but for many others outcomes specified in the registry entry were never reported.
 The updates to the trials are updated live on the COMPare website.
 The project highlights how researchers are duped by the common practice in clinical trial reporting of "outcome switching".